kvang138/Wireless-Network-Watcher/README.md

 # Wireless Network Watcher
-Monitor and log unknown devices
+Monitor the wireless network for unknown devices and log them to a database.

 ## Introduction